What Does the Bible Say About Repentance?

 In the New Testament, John the Baptist heralds the message of repentance, preparing the way for Jesus, who emphasizes repentance as the way to the Kingdom of God.
 Jesus’ teachings resonate with calls to repent and believe the Good News, placing repentance at the heart of Christian faith.

-See also What Does the Bible Say About Blessings?
+See also What Does the Bible Say About Guarding Your Heart?

 The Apostle Paul’s letters also underscore the indispensability of repentance.
 He clarifies that godly sorrow leads to repentance, which leads to salvation.
 In his words, repentance is an essential precursor to experiencing God’s mercy and avoiding His wrath.